gloryknight/cyan_audit/doc/cyanaudit.md

-If you want to restore archived logs, for example to do forensics on long lost data, or in the case that you've added storage to your server and want to make more logs available online, then you can usee the `cyanaudit_restore.pl` script to import them back from the file into the database.
+If you want to restore archived logs, for example to do forensics on long lost data, or in the case that you've added storage to your server and want to make more logs available online, then you can use the `cyanaudit_restore.pl` script to import them back from the file into the database.

 Below are more detailed descriptions of the three log maintenance scripts, which